In 1884, Dr. William Halstead performed what is believed to be the first peripheral nerve block.

 Unlike typical cadaver courses which make use of embalmed specimens, the lab employs fresh frozen cadavers which replicate the look and feel of living tissue.
 Because these specimens are not embalmed, ultrasonography yields images that rival those found in the operating room while needle placement and local anesthetic injection mimics the proprioceptive feedback of living tissue.

-Led by Dr. Christopher DiMeo, Dr. Carrie Guheen, and Dr. David Kim, the lab is arranged into specific block modules including supraclavicular blocks (interscalene and supraclavicular), infraclavicular blocks (infraclavicular and axillary), blocks of the anterior thigh (femoral, lateral femoral cutaneous and saphenous), and blocks of the posterior thigh (sciatic and popliteal).
+Led by Christopher DiMeo, MD; Carrie Guheen, MD; and David Kim, MD; the lab is arranged into specific block modules including supraclavicular blocks (interscalene and supraclavicular), infraclavicular blocks (infraclavicular and axillary), blocks of the anterior thigh (femoral, lateral femoral cutaneous and saphenous), and blocks of the posterior thigh (sciatic and popliteal).